lespicker/tachyons-one-page-scroll/content/news/2018-07-10-africa-not-only-wildlife.md

 ---
-layout: post
-title: "African Landscape"
+subtitle: "African Landscape"
-subtitle: "Africa Is Not Only About Wildlife"
+title: "Africa Is Not Only About Wildlife"
 image: /images/bli/2018/07/DSC_6572.jpg
 date: "2018-07-10"
 sideline: "Africa Adventure | 2018"